wiremoons/weather-nim/README.md

 # weather
 Command line application to obtain current weather forecast from DarkSky.

-**UPDATE: 26 June 2020** the code base from version '0.9.0' inward will not include support for DarkSky API.
+**UPDATE: 26 June 2020** the code base from version '0.9.0' onwards will not include support for DarkSky API.
 Apple purchased the DarkSky company and support for using the API for any new people is no longer available.
 Therefore I am going to try and re-develop the application to use open source weather APIs only.